Now What: 10 Steps to Protect Yourself in the Wake of the National Public Data Breach

 • Limit the personal information you share on social media and other public platforms

-Why This Matters: Protecting your personal information can help reduce your risk of identity theft and keep your data out of the wrong hands.
+What This Means for You: Protecting your personal information can help reduce your identity theft risk and keep your data out of the wrong hands.

 Form New Credit and Financial Monitoring Habits

-In the months following a data breach, monitoring your financial accounts and credit reports is important.
-Check your bank accounts, credit card statements, and other financial accounts on an ongoing basis for any signs of unauthorized activity.
+In the months following a data breach, it is important to monitor your financial accounts and credit reports.
+Check your bank accounts, credit card statements, and other financial accounts continuously for any signs of unauthorized activity.

 You may also want to consider signing up for a credit monitoring service.
 These services can alert you to changes in your credit report, such as opening new accounts or inquiries, giving you a heads-up if something suspicious occurs.

-Why This Matters: Ongoing monitoring is key to catching fraudulent activity early.
+What This Means for You: Ongoing monitoring is key to catching fraudulent activity early.
 By monitoring your financial accounts and credit reports, you can respond quickly to any issues and minimize potential damage.

 Going Forward